3 concrete stain types to consider

 It’s one of the main reasons people prefer film-forming concrete stains over other water-based stains on the market.
 Like acid stains, it brings about a completely unique look that will separate your home from others in the neighborhood.

-However, as it can achieve certain results that acid based stains can’t, film forming stains may be the one you end up preferring.
+However, as it can achieve certain results that acid-based stains can’t, film forming stains may be the one you end up preferring.

 Now it ain’t all sunshine in the film-forming world as it can suffer from the same problems as paints do at some conditions.
-Since the result is not in the concrete itself, it can peel and flake of like paint does.
+Since the result is not in the concrete itself, it can peel and flake off like paint does.

 Penetrating concrete stain